EutechCybernetic/lucy-pro-documentation/connectortoolki.md

     * - setHeaders(object)
       - function
       - This function lets you set the final set of headers that will be sent with the request.
 Any existing headers that were configured will be removed.
-Its recommended you use code/request.headers to read the original set of headers, then manipulate that [dictionary](dictionaries) and set it again using this function.
+Its recommended you use `request.headers` to read the original set of headers, then manipulate that [dictionary](dictionaries) and set it again using this function.
       - PreProcessing Scripts

     * - setQuery(object)
       - function
       - This function lets you set the final query string parameters that will be sent with the request.
 Any existing query strings that were configured will be removed.
-Its recommended you use code/request.query to read the original key/value pairs, then manipulate that [dictionary](dictionaries) and set it again using this function.
+Its recommended you use `request.query` to read the original key/value pairs, then manipulate that [dictionary](dictionaries) and set it again using this function.
       - PreProcessing Scripts

     * - setBody(string)
       - function
-      - Sets the raw payload that is sent as the body of the request (obviously not relevant for code/GET requests).
-The most typical use case is to build an object in javascript and then call code/runtime.setBody(JSON.stringify(obj))
+      - Sets the raw payload that is sent as the body of the request (obviously not relevant for `GET` requests).
+The most typical use case is to build an object in javascript and then call `runtime.setBody(JSON.stringify(obj))`
       - PreProcessing Scripts

     * - setUrl(string)